Author: Douglas Niles

 Alicia, her daughter, is more or less a younger, more headstrong version of her mother.
 She’s an even blander character in this one than she was in the last, without a character arc that changes her in any way.
 She gets all indignant with racist elves, is determined to save her dad, and strings along her suitors, but that’s about all she does here except round out the battle scenes with an extra sword.
 In fact, the more I think about it, the more it seems like the characterization for nearly everyone stops midway through the book when the sea voyage begins.
 At that point the story becomes a standard “overcome obstacles” kind of heroic quest, where the focus is on the protagonists’ minute-to-minute efforts to avoid death rather than on the characters and their arcs.

 Her sister Deirdre’s fall from grace isn’t particularly compelling.
 She’s accumulating arcane power at an accelerated rate, mysteriously achieving in weeks what would take an ordinary mage years, and it’s a cause for great concern to her family — but apparently not quite concerning enough for anyone to investigate or do anything about it.
 Her character development is hamstrung in this book because she spends much of it hiding alone in a library and watching events through her mirror rather than interacting with the other characters.
 How is she supposed to show off her jealousy, simmering anger, and teenage angst if she doesn’t have anyone to emote to?
-The only personality traits she gets to demonstrate are “flat emotional affect” and “likes to study,” which seems like a pity — I think her “tempted by evil” thread is the most potentially interesting character arc here, but it doesn’t get the time or attention it needs.
-She seems to serve only as a deus ex machina who will occasionally teleport into hopeless scenes and save the day, then disappear again.
+The only personality traits she gets to demonstrate are “flat emotional affect” and “likes to study,” which is a pity.
+I think her “tempted by evil” thread is the most potentially interesting character arc here, but it doesn’t get the time or attention it needs.
+Instead, she seems to serve only as a deus ex machina who will occasionally teleport into hopeless scenes and save the day, then disappear again.

 Pawldo, the Kendricks’ halfling companion from the first trilogy, dies a messy death midway through this book.
 It seems like it’s supposed to be a shocking moment, but he wasn’t nearly well-developed enough as a character for us to feel a sense of attachment.
 Pawldo was just one of several people with no direct relevance to the plot who helped the protagonists out with their quest, but who got no development of their own.
 What are his likes and dislikes?
 What does he do when he’s not adventuring?
 Does he have any family?
 Friends or enemies?
 Hobbies?
 Interesting backstory?
-Details like these give us chances to get attached to a character, but the only details I can remember us learning about Pawldo were “his name is Pawldo and he’s a nice guy.”
+Details like these give us chances to get attached to a character, but the only details I can remember learning about Pawldo were “his name is Pawldo and he’s a nice guy.”
 Regis got more characterization in one book than Pawldo got in three, and Olive Ruskettle got more characterization in her first few scenes than Regis got in an entire book, so if either of them had died, I’d have been gutted.
 We’re supposed to be appalled by Deirdre’s dismissive reaction to Pawldo’s death in the next scene, but frankly, I felt the same way — I just shrugged and thought “Well, that’s a shame, I suppose.”

 Keane, the royal daughters’ tutor, returns here and wow, his budding romantic moments with Alicia are a wee bit creepy.